sun-asterisk-research/docker-php/README.md

 - pgsql
 - pdo_pgsql

-You may install more extensions following the [same method used with the official PHP image](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).
+You may install more extensions using the [same method used with the official PHP image](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).

 ## Configuration